Wondering how to attract hummingbirds to the garden? Or what do hummingbirds eat? Here are five flowers that get the job done.

 The twining blue flowers of the morning glory will attract hummingbirds to its opening blooms for their morning feed and throughout the day as well.
 When planted to grow around a lamppost or porch post near a window, great views of these fluttering feeders can be expected.

-Have you planted flowers to entice hummingbirds to your yard?
+Do you know of any other plants that attract hummingbirds?
 If so, we would love to hear which ones worked the best!

 This post was first published in 2014 and has been updated.